zokahn/5glab-revised-2021/README.md

 ### 5.1.3 Installing updates, libvirt and nice to haves
 On both NUC and Shuttle do the following to install what is needed.

+Firewalld is stopped and disabled to make sure there is no interference with some older lingering firewall rules.
+This lab is not very security focused.
+We don't protect the libvirt hosts from outside traffic.

+Libvirt is installed with Cockpit to give easy access and overview to virtual machines via the RHEL8 Webmanager.
+Libguestfs is needed to mangle the qcow2 rhel8 image to insert packages, network config, etc.

+Vim, tmux and git are needed because i am used to work with them.
+Git is a easy way to transfer this code repository to the machines.

 ```
 yum -y update
 systemctl disable --now firewalld